kpko/shellflow/README.md

 ```

 Outputs "Workflow testflow/r4gb498q executes in /tmp/shellflow/testflow/r4gb498q".
 The folder gets deleted after the execution in the default configuration, although this can be configured otherwise of course.

+# Ideas
+- Enable/disable workflows: `sf enable testflow.yaml`
+- Keep instance folders with a configuration like `keepWorkingDirectory: always` (or on-error, on-success...)
+- Get status of a workflow or all workflows via `sf status`, `sf status testflow` or `sf status testflow/r4gb498q`
+- Use configured default shell syntax for "if" instead of javascript interpreter: 'if' basically is 'execute this, when 0 then ... else ... via '[[ ... ]]'